Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Cluster Route for extending the DMFT

 For the classical spin model, the first attempt of a multiple site mean field theory was the so-called Bethe-Peierls-Weiss approximation using a cluster of $(z+ 1)$ sites, with one site at the center surrounded by $z$ sites on the shell. \cite{Weiss_1948,Bethe_1935,Peierls_1936,Kikuchi_1951} The interaction between the center spin and its $z$ nearest neighbor spins is treated explicitly while the interaction between the remaining $z$ spins with the other spins outside their own cluster is treated by a mean field.

 Another approach by Oguchi is a more direct generalisation of the mean field method. \cite{Oguchi_1955} A cluster of $N_c$ spins is considered.
 The interaction among these $N_c$ spins is treated explicitly, and the interaction between the spins at the edge of the cluster and spins outside of the cluster is treated by a mean field.
+Unlike the Bethe-Peierls-Weiss method where pairwise interactions are treated explicitly only for pairs involving the central spin, pairwise interactions among all spins of the $N_c$ spin cluster are treated explicitly in the Oguchi approach.

-A cluster of impurities in the real space is considered instead of a single one for the cellular dynamical mean field theory\cite{g_kotliar_01,Lichtenstein_Katsnelson_2000}.
+A cluster of impurities in real space is considered instead of a single one for the cellular dynamical mean field theory\cite{g_kotliar_01,Lichtenstein_Katsnelson_2000}.
 There is a technical problem with using such an approach for the paramagnetic solution of the Hubbard model as the cluster naturally breaks translational invariance.
 A procedure for restoring the symmetry is needed for a periodic solution. \cite{Biroli_2004}

-Another approach for a cluster generalization of the DMFT is based on the idea of coarse-graining that is central to the dynamical cluster approximation (DCA). \cite{k_aryanpour_02a,h_fotso_12,m_hettler_00a,m_jarrell_01c} Instead of working in real space, the cluster of impurities is used, with impurities representing different patches of the first Brillouin zone.
-The lattice quantities are averaged over a patch for a coarse-grained quantity.
-The advantage is that the method is manifestly translational invariant.
+A further approach for a cluster generalization of DMFT is based on the idea of coarse-graining that is central to the dynamical cluster approximation (DCA). \cite{k_aryanpour_02a,h_fotso_12,m_hettler_00a,m_jarrell_01c} A cluster of impurities is used, but after the local cluster is solved the lattice quantities are averaged over different patches of the first Brillouin zone for a coarse-grained quantity.
+The advantage is that the method is manifestly translationally invariant.
 This allows a perturbative expansion to be implemented on top of the DCA solution more naturally.
 As we will discuss, almost all perturbative expansion methods become simpler and less cumbersome to implement when formulated in momentum space.